majouleblanc/Mmt.Beheer.MVC/README.md

 <a href="https://mmt-beheer-mvc.azurewebsites.net/" target="_blank">Click here to visit the Live Version of the Api</a> </hr>
 <b>plz use this Credentiels to log in </b></br>

-for director privileges use this account :</hr>
+for director privileges use this account :<hr>
   username : director@mmt.be</br>
   password : Test123.</br>

-for supervisor previleges use this account : </hr>
+for supervisor previleges use this account : <hr>
   username : supervisor@mmt.be</br>
   password : Test123.</br>